 11-Plus English: Understanding Sentence Structure

-Understanding Sentence Structure In the 11-plus English exam, a solid grasp of sentence structure is essential for success.
-This topic focuses on the different...
+Understanding Sentence Structure In the 11-plus English exam, a solid grasp of sentence structure is essential.
+This topic focuses on the different types of sen...

 Understanding Sentence Structure

-In the 11-plus English exam, a solid grasp of sentence structure is essential for success.
+In the 11-plus English exam, a solid grasp of sentence structure is essential.
 This topic focuses on the different types of sentences and how to construct them correctly.
+Students will explore simple, compound, and complex sentences, as well as the roles of clauses and phrases within these structures.

 Types of Sentences